epanal/Python/TourismProject/README.md

 The WeatherReqs.txt contains a list of words that are describe "nice" weather when a tourist may want to visit San Francisco.

-The text files should be downloaded in the same directory as the tourismProject.py script
+The text files should be downloaded in the same directory as the tourismProject.py script.
+In the python script, you also need to change the path to where you store the files and script.

 When running the Python script, a server is stood up.
 You can check the different places parameters of the weather endpoint at the following URLs: